muhamaddarulhadi/LINK/README.md

 6. Choose .NET Core
     > ![image](https://user-images.githubusercontent.com/47632993/169677866-88c9e586-3fb6-4c8f-a4a1-dfa774be4dc2.png)
 7. Open launch.json, on this line, change "*< insert-target-framework-here >*" to net6.0 and "*< insert-project-name-here >*" to project name such as TestRazor
-8. Masukkan koma iaitu "," di sebelah "stopAtEntry": false
+8. Insert comma "," beside "stopAtEntry": false
-9. Masukkan code ini dibawah "stopAtEntry": false,
+9. Insert this code below "stopAtEntry": false,

     ```JSON
     "serverReadyAction": {